-Pursuant to "e-proxy" rules adopted by the SEC, we may furnish proxy materials, including this Proxy Statement and our Annual Report (collectively, "proxy materials"), to our stockholders by providing access to such documents on the Internet instead of mailing printed copies.
+Pursuant to rules adopted by the SEC, we may furnish proxy materials, including this Proxy Statement, our Annual Report, and the proxy card or a voting instruction form for the Annual Meeting (collectively, "proxy materials"), to our stockholders by providing access to such documents on the Internet instead of mailing printed copies.
 Accordingly, we are mailing the Notice to our stockholders of record and beneficial owners as of the Record Date and making the proxy materials available on the Internet.